“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 Underneath was another title page: Exploration Diary – L.D.F.

 Kaidus quickly skimmed through the pages, glancing at various words and passages.
 The words formed what looks to be a continuous string of recorded events.
-Other than the cover, the small book looked to be a journal of sort.
+Other than the cover, the small book appeared to be a journal of sort.

 ‘Why would someone need to conceal this?’
 He wondered.